rwjack/fastmap/README.md

 Just paste the code at the end of your `~/.bashrc` and after that, do `source ~/.bashrc`

+OR:
+Save and use as a bash script
+Don't forget to `chmod u+x`

 ### Usage:
 fastmap IP BoxName [-a] [-t,u,tu]